windybump/Maths-Grind/README.md

-Maths Grind: A simple and efficient website to practice arithmetic
+Maths Grind: A clean and efficient website to practice arithmetic

 Get Started
 1) Go to the website: https://mathsgrind.com/